Built-ins#

 Rotates the matrix

-is negative.
+ntimes in increments of 90 degrees.
+The matrix is rotated counter-clockwise ifnis positive, and clockwise ifnis negative.
 All integers are accepted, but many (particularly those outside of a small range near zero) will lose typing precision.

-- reverse() IntegerMatrix[M_co, N_co, I_co] #
+- reverse() IntegerMatrix[M_co, N_co, I_co]#

 Return a reversed view of the matrix

-- slices(*, by: ~typing.Literal[<Rule.ROW: 0>], reverse: bool = False) Iterator[IntegerMatrix[Literal[1], N_co, I_co]] #
+- slices(*, by: ~typing.Literal[<Rule.ROW: 0>], reverse: bool = False) Iterator[IntegerMatrix[Literal[1], N_co, I_co]]#

 - slices(*, by: ~typing.Literal[<Rule.COL: 1>], reverse: bool = False) Iterator[IntegerMatrix[M_co, Literal[1], I_co]]